corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/confidential-identity-cross-provider-key-rotation.md

 1. Confirm that all [prerequisites](#prerequisites) are met.
 2. Stop the node.
 3. In the node directory, copy the current configuration file (which points to the old key provider) to `node.conf.previous`.
 4. Edit `node.conf` so that it points to the new key provider.
-The new configuration must have `freshIdentitiesConfiguration` enabled, because replacement keys are always generated wrapped on the new provider.
+The new configuration must have `freshIdentitiesConfiguration` enabled, because every replacement is generated as a wrapped key on the new provider.
 5. Run the key rotation tool.
 Both configuration files must point to the same node database:

    ```shell